Qodana 2026.1 Help

 If you choose the Community license or the trial version of the Ultimate or Ultimate Plus licenses, you’ll be redirected to the Qodana Cloud onboarding page.

 If you would like to purchase either the Ultimate or Ultimate Plus license, you’ll be redirected to the JetBrains account page to provide payment details.
-After payment is made, you’ll be redirected to the Qodana Cloud onboarding page.
+After payment is made, you’ll be redirected to the Qodana Cloud project setup page.

-• During the onboarding stage on the Qodana Cloud website, we’ll generate a public key for you to add to your repository so that Qodana can connect to it, as well as a project token for uploading Qodana reports to your first project.
+• During the onboarding stage, Qodana Cloud generates a public key that you can save in your repository so that Qodana can connect to it, as well as a project token for uploading Qodana reports to your first project.

 Can I try Qodana before buying a license?